astronomer/docs/astro/best-practices/deploy-with-api.md

 ### DAG-only deploy

-1. Create the `Deploy` API call using the `DAG_ONLY` type.
+1. Make a `POST` request to the `Deploy` endpoint to create a new `deploy` object.
+In your call, specify `type` as `DAG_ONLY`.
 This action creates an object that represents the intent to deploy code to a Deployment.
+See the [Astro API documentation](https://www.astronomer.io/docs/api/platform-api-reference/deploy/create-deploy) for request usage and examples.

-2. After you create the `deploy`, retrieve the `id` and `dagsUploadURL` values using the [`GET` deploy API call](https://docs.astronomer.io/docs/api/platform-api-reference/deploy/get-deploy), which you need in the following steps.
+2. Make a `GET` request to the `Deploy` endpoint.
+Copy the values for `id` and `dagsUploadURL` to use in the following steps.
+See the [Astro API documentation](https://docs.astronomer.io/docs/api/platform-api-reference/deploy/get-deploy) for request usage and examples.

 3. Create a tar file of the DAGs folder, where you specify the path where you want to create the tar file.